istarkov/es6-wows/README.md

 # es6 impressions

-There are a lot of really cool features in es6 here I place only IMHOWOW features!!!
+There are a lot of really cool features in es6.
+Here I place only *IMHOWOW* features!!!

 ## match expression like